 - Double cup strainer.
 As its name implies, this strainer has two “cups”, which can provide two levels of catching solids down the drain.
 Like the back nut, you can control the width of this strainer’s openings, determining how much water remains in the sink.

-As you can imagine, wire mesh strainers are less sturdy than their back nut and double cup counterparts.
+As you can imagine, wire mesh kitchen sink strainers are less sturdy than their back nut and double cup counterparts.
 You’d have to keep an eye out for any chips or breakage in the mesh to make sure waste does not freely enter the drain.

 You also need to be wary of staining, discoloration, and corrosion – a problem that might arise with some metal strainers.
 Rust not only compromises the strainer’s opening-and-closing mechanism, which is a special concern for back nuts and double cups.
 It can also damage but also the rest of the pipelines, plus the risk safety of the food you place in the sink.